Tortoise (band): 2000s–present

 2001 led to Standards, where Tortoise incorporated more electronic sounds and post-production into its music than in previous works.
 In 2001, the band curated an edition of the British All Tomorrow's Parties festival.
 They then returned in 2004 to curate another day of the same event.

 It's All Around You was released in 2004.
 In 2006, Tortoise collaborated with Bonnie 'Prince' Billy on an album of covers entitled The Brave and the Bold, and released A Lazarus Taxon, a box set containing two CDs of single tracks and remixes, a third CD with an expanded Rhythms, Resolutions and Clusters (out of print) and a DVD of videos and film of live performances.
 In 2001, the band recorded "Didjeridoo" for the Red Hot Organization's compilation album Red Hot + Indigo, a tribute to Duke Ellington, which raised money for various charities devoted to AIDS related causes.

 Bitney and McEntire also contributed to the Bright Eyes album Cassadaga.
 The group has worked with multi-instrumentalist Paul Duncan of the band Warm Ghost.

-Tortoise released their penultimate album, Beacons of Ancestorship, on June 23, 2009.
+Tortoise released their sixth album, Beacons of Ancestorship, on June 23, 2009.
 The band toured the Midwestern US in September and October 2009, and then in Europe in November and December.
 The band performed at the ATP New York 2010 music festival, which was held in Monticello, New York.

 In 2012, Tortoise wrote and recorded the soundtrack to Eduardo Sánchez's Lovely Molly, a psychological horror film partly inspired by traditional folk songs.
-A seventh studio album, The Catastrophist, was released by Thrill Jockey in early 2016, preceded by the single Gesceap.
+A seventh studio album, The Catastrophist, was released by Thrill Jockey in early 2016, preceded by the single "Gesceap".

+Touch, the band's eight studio album, was released in 2025.

 Musical style

 As Tortoise rose to prominence in their early career, their often instrumental music has been noted for its ambiguous categorization.
 The members have roots in Chicago's fertile music scene, playing in various indie rock and punk rock groups.
 Tortoise was among the first American indie rock bands to incorporate styles closer to krautrock, dub, minimal music, electronica and various jazz styles, rather than the strong rock and roll roots that had dominated the genre.

 Tortoise has been cited as one of the prime forces behind the development and popularity of the post-rock movement.
 CMJ writer Jim Allen highlighted the influence of progressive rock on Tortoise's post-rock style.

-Other groups related to Tortoise include The Sea and Cake, Brokeback, Slint, Isotope 217, Chicago Odense Ensemble, Tar Babies, and the Chicago Underground Duo.
+Members of Tortoise have formed and performed in many side projects, including The Sea and Cake, Brokeback, Slint, Isotope 217, Chicago Odense Ensemble, Tar Babies, and the Chicago Underground Duo.
 Tortoise records on the Thrill Jockey label.